thycotic/ac-docs/getting-started/network-requirements.md

 ## Windows Server Preparation

-To make onboarding of Windows server to Remote Access Controller simple – Thycotic provides these PowerShell scripts to run on the local machine targeted for onboarding.
+To make onboarding of Windows server to Remote Access Controller simple, Thycotic provides these PowerShell scripts to run on the local machine targeted for onboarding.

 ### Windows Server (Non-domain Joined)